dhanendraverma/Daily-Coding-Problem/README.md

 #### Problem 126
 This problem was asked by Facebook.
-Write a function that rotates a list by k elements.
-For example, `[1, 2, 3, 4, 5, 6]` rotated by two becomes `[3, 4, 5, 6, 1, 2]`.
+<br>Write a function that rotates a list by k elements.
+<br>For example, `[1, 2, 3, 4, 5, 6]` rotated by two becomes `[3, 4, 5, 6, 1, 2]`.
 Try solving this without creating a copy of the list.
 How many swap or move operations do you need?

 [Solution](solutions/problem_126.py)
 - - - -

 #### Problem 127
 This problem was asked by Microsoft.
-Let's represent an integer in a linked list format by having each node represent a digit in the number.
+<br>Let's represent an integer in a linked list format by having each node represent a digit in the number.
 The nodes make up the number in reversed order.
-For example, the following linked list:
+<br>For example, the following linked list:
 `1 -> 2 -> 3 -> 4 -> 5`
 is the number `54321`.
 Given two linked lists in this format, return their sum in the same linked list format.